NYC ELOPEMENT PHOTOGRAPHER

 Learn more here.

+The Manhattan Marriage Bureau is reopened for ceremonies by appointment only.
 Located at 131 Worth Street, the Manhattan location, with its art deco vibe, is by far the most popular.
 The Brooklyn location can save you time, but it only has one ceremony room and the background is a '60s/'70s style stained glass piece.
+(It hasn't reopened yet as of September, 2021)

 Read more about how to get married at NYC City Hall Marriage Bureaus here.